-Needs assessment/reviews
+Needs assessment/reviews:

-- 1. The Academy has identified an Assistant Vice Principal with responsibility for Inclusion, to undertake assessments and reviews of the needs of students whose behaviour is disruptive.
-This is done in conjunction with the PLD team, Designated Assistant Vice Principal, and relevant outside agencies. - 2.
+- 1. The Academy has identified an Assistant Vice Principal, to undertake assessments and reviews of the needs of students whose behaviour is disruptive.
+This is done in conjunction with the Head of Year (HoY) team, Designated Assistant Vice Principal, and relevant outside agencies. - 2.
 The Academy provides appropriate training for all named person(s) responsible for the conduct of assessments and reviews. - 3.
 The Academy ensures that adequate time is given during the normal Academy day for the conduct of student assessments and reviews and for the development and implementation of individual behaviour plans. - 4.
-The Academy ensures that Learning Consultants receive adequate non-contact time to provide support to individual students.
+The Academy ensures that staff receive adequate non-contact time to provide support to individual students.

-Curriculum flexibility
+Curriculum flexibility: